If you’re reading this, then it’s not 2016.

 Unfortunately, the sun hadn’t stood still all this time.
 In fact, it never does.
 If it did, weddings and funerals would last forever.

 By the time I came to this realization three years were gone.
 Gone with the wind.
 And so, I hurriedly picked up the pieces left after all the atrocities I had committed.
 Problem is, I felt like I was running out of time.
 The day of reckoning was too close for me to make an overhaul change and I couldn’t believe it.
 I couldn’t believe life was about happen and there was nothing I could do about it.

 Not knowing how the hell I could stop the inevitable, I went berserk.
 I over did things.
 The wrong things.

-I still have more semesters to go.
+It was my ninth semester; last semester.
+I still have more to go.
 Like this whole year long.
 But for most of the people I enrolled with, it was their last.
 Some of these people were my friends.
 Good friends.
 We used to hang out a lot.
 We experienced seasons together.
 I never thought a day would come when I won’t see them.
-In this show, that is my life, they were regulars.
-But life, the director, decided to boot them.
+In this show, which is my life, they were regulars.
+But life, the director, decided to boot them out.
 Most of them.

-Because I’ve been at this position, many times before, in five different high schools.
-I didn’t promise anyone that I’d constantly keep in touch.
-Because I’d be lying.
+Because I’ve been in this position, many times before, in five different high schools.
+I didn’t promise anyone that I’d keep in touch.
+I’d be lying.
 We’re all swallowed by the world and our own worlds eventually.